Antitrust and Competition Litigation

 • Represented Johnson & Johnson in class actions and parens patriae cases brought by 28 State Attorney Generals offices alleging claims of antitrust price fixing and refusals to deal in the sales of prescription contact lenses.

 • Represented two steel corporations as plaintiffs against the major northeastern railroads, alleging antitrust claims of group boycott and monopolization of Lake Erie docks used for the transshipment of raw iron ore.
-Obtained jury verdict and damages in excess of $600 million, which was upheld on appeal, and cert was denied by the U.S. Supreme Court.
+Obtained jury verdict and damages in excess of $600 million, which was upheld on appeal; cert was denied by the U.S. Supreme Court.